ravibak/AVD/IaC/README.md

 ## Issues

-- Few things such as credentials are stored as variable in two place, there is need for improvements.
+- Credentials are stored as variable in two place, there is need for improvements.
 It appears terraform.tfvars variables are preferred.

 - User/Group assignment to AVD Application Group/workspace did not work.
 Need to manually assign them.